Silver futures rise on spot demand | Business

-Silver prices rose by Rs 42 to Rs 69,691 per kg in futures trade on Wednesday as participants widened their bets on a firm spot demand.
+Silver prices rose by Rs 781 to Rs 72,210 per kg in the futures trade on Monday as participants widened their bets on a firm spot demand.

 Analysts said the rise in silver prices was mostly due to fresh positions built by participants on a positive domestic trend.

-However, globally silver was trading 0.27 per cent lower at USD 26.49 per ounce in New York.
+Globally silver was trading 1.05 per cent higher at USD 27.77 per ounce in New York.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)